leesegal95/computer-networking/Notes/chapter-2.md

 - peers request service from other peers, provide service in return to others
     - self scalability: new peers bring new service capacity, and new service demands
 - bittorrent, distributing code, etc

+- Content Distribution Networks (CDN's) -> all major video-streaming companies make us of CDNS to help resolve the challenge of distributing massive amount of video data to users distributed around the world